Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 2. As a member, I want to be able to add a recipe without having an image to upload initially.

 Acceptance: A member can add a new recie without having an image to upload.
 A placeholder image will be used.
-But they must upload image when they want to update the recipe.

 3. As member, I want to be able to update or delete my recipes.